CookedLobster/infosec-docs/docs/brokenauth/jwt-none.md

 # JWT (NONE)

-:::info Assuming That The Application Is Vulnerable
+:::info Vulnerable Application Scenario

 We start with a Login Application.
-After the Login we get a `JWT Token`
+After the Login we get a `JWT Token`.

 :::